-Three of Australia’s most admired and influential writers from across three generations come together to deliver an extraordinary Opening Night Address.
-Miles Franklin Award winners Tara June Winch (The Yield, appearing via video) and Melissa Lucashenko (Too Much Lip), and debut poet and essayist Evelyn Araluen (Dropbear), reflect on the indomitable writers that came before them and the future they hope their words will embolden.
+Three of Australia’s most admired and influential writers from across three generations deliver an extraordinary Opening Night Address.
+Miles Franklin Award winners Melissa Lucashenko (Too Much Lip) and Tara June Winch (The Yield), and debut poet and essayist Evelyn Araluen (Dropbear), reflect on literature, who gets a voice, and the ways that stories define and shape us as a culture.
 Together, they invite us to consider what worlds the right words can bring within reach.

 Melissa Lucashenko (Australian)